 The hotel industry in Shanghai

-Competition brings in not only quality services but also great diversity, which benefits consumers with a wide selection of featured choices.
-There are boutique hotels hidden in tranquil former French Concession, luxury modern hotels spreading in bustling spots like Jing'an Temple, Xintiandi, and Lujiazui, resort hotels nestled at the foot of Sheshan Forest Park, as well as amusement themed hotels situated inside the Shanghai Disney Resort.
+Thanks to the competition between international hotel giants and China's local hotel corporations, accommodation consumers have got a wonderful opportunity to enjoy the foremost staying experience in a wide selection, there are boutique hotels hidden in tranquil former French Concession, luxury modern hotels spreading in bustling spots like Jing'an Temple, Xintiandi, and Lujiazui, resort hotels nestled at the foot of Sheshan Forest Park, as well as amusement themed hotels situated inside the Shanghai Disney Resort.

 Although the Mandarin boasts some super views of the Huangpu River, the north Bund and the jaw-dropping skyscrapers of Pudong, it does feel removed from the main tourist attraction.
 Nearby attractions are limited to the astonishing 127-storey Shanghai Tower (a must visit) and a couple of shopping malls.
 In the lobby, a show-stopping wall of colored glass, rings of geometric chandeliers and the clip-clopping of red soles on marble.
 Museum quality works of Chinese art are scattered across the hotel and while the atmosphere exudes exclusivity, the smooth staff ensure everyone feels as if they belong.

 A seductive 25-metre indoor swimming pool, a sprawling tech-savvy gym, a comprehensive business centre and luxurious Club Lounge – at an additional RMB485 per room a worthwhile splurge for the lavish all day drinking and dining it includes.

 Room rates at Mandarin Oriental Pudong start from RMB 2,500.

 Address: No.111 South Pudong Road, by Binjiang Avenue, Pudong New District (021-2082 9888)